lollobaldo/shoefy/README.md

-DISCLAIMER!!!!!

-This is not the final code of the project.
-It's just to show what we used for sharing code between us.
+NB - This is not the final code of the system.
+We used this GitHub to share code back and forth while working mostly separately on the different parts of the project.
+It serves only as a record of some of the development milestones we hit along the way.